About the New Semester

 - Some exams will be held in-person either because there are special requirements (eg professional programmes), or because all the students taking a course are in Hong Kong and it is safe for them to attend an in-person exam.
 Again, Faculties will issue separate guidance to their students about this.

-As in Semester 2 earlier this year, we are providing students with a ‘self-enrol’ function on HKU Moodle to allow courses to be audited during the add/drop period.
-This function will be available only during the add/drop period.
-Once that period ends, all self-enrolments will be deleted unless the student has formally enrolled in the course through the course registration system.
+In recent semesters our practice has been to provide UG students with a ‘self-enrol’ function on HKU Moodle to enable them to audit courses during the add/drop period (http://moodle-support.hku.hk/sites/Moodle_enrol_me.pdf).
+In S2, this function will be available from 09:00, January 18 to 16:00, February 1.Thereafter, all self-enrolments will be deleted unless the student has formally enrolled in the course through the course registration system.

 In 2020-21, students taking online classes are required to turn on their webcams when the teacher asks them to do so.
 (Virtual backgrounds are of course permissible.)
 Students with special needs or circumstances may apply to their teachers for exemption on a case-by-case basis.
 If it is not possible for a teacher and student to reach agreement, the case may be referred to the relevant Associate Dean (Teaching and Learning) or, in the case of Common Core courses, to the Director.